So you have a stock Telecaster; now what? There are several modifications you can make that will transform your Tele.

 Install a four-way pickup selector switch

 This upgrade adds a fourth and very cool sound to your Telecaster: the bridge and neck pickup in series.
 Series wiring is what makes humbuckers nuck the hum.
 By default, when you select two pickups at the same time on any guitar, those two pickups are wired in parallel.
 With a four-way pickup selector switch, however, you have the option of having the bridge and neck pickups in series.
 This Telecaster modification not only makes these essentially one big noiseless pickup, it also creates a pretty wicked sound.
 AcmeGuitarWorks offers a pre-wired Telecaster control assembly with the option for a four-way switch.
 It’s the best such upgrade that I know of and it’s the easiest to install.

 Install an Electrosocket Output Jack

 The standard Telecaster output jack kind of sucks.
 It doesn’t take much effort to step on your cable, twist around, and Wham!, your output jack has been put out.
 What to do?
 Install an Electrosocket Output Jack.
 It’s basically a much sturdier output jack.
 Cheap and easy to install, you can get them from Warmoth.com.
 This is a wise investment and a smart Telecaster modification.

 These Telecaster modifications are just a few suggestions.
 Anything more that I mention at this point would involve some surgery and you’d have to decide if you want to start chopping up your precious little axe.
 Personally, I love chopping up my guitars in the name of new and interesting sounds, but not everyone is as obsessed as I am with this kind of stuff.
-I can say for sure that the more you experiment, the more likely you are to find new sounds and get your Telecaster working just the way you want.
-Here is a link to an article that contains more great links for the best parts for your Telecaster modification:
+I can say for sure that the more you experiment, the more likely you are to find new sounds and to get your Telecaster working just the way you want.
+Here is a link to an article that contains more great links for the best parts for your Telecaster modifications:

 How To Replace Pickups On A Telecaster – By Seymour Duncan